Koenvh1/ets2-local-radio/README.md

 `\Steam\SteamApps\common\Euro Truck Simulator 2\bin`

-_ETS2 Local Radio crashes!_
+_Somethings else does not work!_

+Try restarting ETS2/ATS, rebooting your PC, and reloading the ETS2 Local Radio web page (as your browser may still have an invalid cached version of the page).
-Please open an issue or [contact me](http://koenvh.nl/contact).
+If that does not work, then please open an issue or [contact me](http://koenvh.nl/contact).
 Include the `Error log.txt` file if possible.

 ##How to uninstall it: